 The story you are about to watch put me on the map.
-Several talented people in the newsroom I was in at the time took notice of my skills.
+Several talented people took notice of my developing skills.
 I won several awards with this story.
 You should have a story like this, a story everyone notices and lives for a few years.
 Ok, enough about that.

 In this post we’re going to talk about